log4mongo/log4mongo-net/readme.md

 The title says it all.
 Check [Log4Net site](http://logging.apache.org/log4net/) or [MongoDB site](http://www.mongodb.org/) if you need more info.

+This is the official .NET implementation for the [log4mongo](http://log4mongo.org) project

 Installation
 ------------

-[Get it on NuGet](http://nuget.org/packages/Log4Mongo), or download sources and run build.cmd to build
+[Get it on NuGet](https://nuget.org/packages/log4mongo-net), or download sources and run build.cmd to build

 Appender configuration sample
 -----------------------------